Rabbit in a dream sitting calmly in cupped human hands looking up with trust

 There are many.
 They appear one after another.
 Or you discover a whole nest of tiny kits.
 In this abundance there is something both joyful and overwhelming.

-Your Creator speaks here, through the archetype of fertility — the part that can generate the new faster than it can make sense of it.
-Rabbits are one of nature’s most vivid images of abundance: they multiply with remarkable speed.
+Your Creator speaks here: the part that can generate the new faster than it can make sense of it.
+Rabbits are a vivid natural image of fertility: they multiply with remarkable speed.
 In dreams this is a metaphor for ideas, opportunities, projects, desires — appearing faster than you can manage them.

 Many rabbits in a dream is not a threat.
 It is an image of life’s generosity.
 But sometimes that generosity overwhelms: too much of everything, not knowing where to turn.
 Your unconscious asks: how do you relate to your own fertility?
 With delight and trust — or with the anxiety that there is too much?